BASSTeam/mfc-dns-balancer/README.md

 ## Technical description

-There is used NVS (Name Value System) for writing data to the blockhain.
+There is used NVS (Name Value System) for writing data to the blockchain.

 NVS **name** could be `balancer:[name]`, where `[name]` is replaced with its name.
 For example, `balancer:mfid`.